NASA-SW-VnV/ikos/frontends/llvm/README.md

 ```

 Note: We recommend to use Ninja to speed up the build process: https://ninja-build.org/
-To build arbos using Ninja, just add the option -G Ninja when you run cmake, for instance:
+To build arbos using Ninja, just add the option `-G Ninja` when you run cmake, for instance:

 ```
-$ cmake -G Ninja -DCMAKE_INSTALL_PREFIX=<install-directory> ..
+$ cmake -G Ninja -DCMAKE_INSTALL_PREFIX=/path/to/install ..
 ```

-Then, just use "ninja" everywhere instead of "make".
+Then, just use `ninja` everywhere instead of `make`.

-Note: You can list all targets using "make help"

-Under **/path/to/install**, you should have the following directory structure:
+Under `/path/to/install`, you should have the following directory structure:

 ```
 ├── bin
 │   └── ikos-pp
 └── lib
     └── llvm-to-ar.dylib (or llvm-to-ar.so on Linux)
 ```

-**bin/ikos-pp** is an executable embedded with LLVM.
+`bin/ikos-pp` is an executable embedded with LLVM.
 It takes an LLVM bitcode and transforms it into another LLVM bitcode that is optimized to be more efficient for static analysis.

-**lib/llvm-to-ar.dylib** is an LLVM pass to be used in the LLVM **opt** command.
+`lib/llvm-to-ar.dylib` is an LLVM pass to be used in the LLVM **opt** command.
 This LLVM pass translates the LLVM bitcode provided in the command line and prints out the AR program model in S-expresions in the console.

 Running the LLVM Frontend Tools
 -------------------------------